 BIOLOGICAL CONFLICT: The biological conflict linked to the diaphragm is not being able to breathe sufficiently or deeply enough, for example, when getting out of breath during hard exercises such as jogging (sprinting) or when running too fast (catching a bus, escaping from danger).
 An unexpected shock (“it took my breath away”), fright or scare (see also scare-fright conflict) can cause this type of breathing conflict (see also trachea).
 Feeling physically overwhelmed (excessive physical demands or not being able to handle the distress, for example, with a partner, child, or parent physically) also affects the diaphragm (compare with emotional and mental overwhelmed conflict related to the myocardium).
 Coupled with the myocardium, the conflict is experienced as running out of breath because “This is too much!”

 With lasting, intense conflict activity the ongoing tissue loss can lead to a rupture of the diaphragm (diaphragmatic hernia) with abdominal organs moving into the chest cavity.
-In case of a hiatal hernia, a small part of the stomach pushes through the diaphragm and into the chest (compare with inguinal hernia).
+In case of a hiatal hernia, the weakened diaphragm muscle allows a small part of the stomach to bulge up through the diaphragm and into the chest (compare with inguinal hernia).
 The rupture could be brought on by coughing, heavy lifting, pulling or pushing, or pressing too hard, for example, during a bowel movement.

 HEALING PHASE: In the healing phase, the diaphragm muscle is reconstructed.
 The partial paralysis reaches into PCL-A. The Epileptoid Crisis presents as cramping or spasms of the diaphragm accompanied by breathing difficulties.
 Sleep apnea with episodes of cessation of breathing is generated by the contractions of the diaphragm during the Epi-Crisis.
 Chronic sleep apnea points to conflict relapses (compare with sleep apnea related to the myocardium).